N7 road (Ireland): Junctions

-The junctions on the Naas Bypass and Newbridge Bypass sections of the M7 were previously numbered J7-J11 (now renumbered Junctions 9-13), in the expectation that an M7 motorway would be built along a new alignment.
+The junctions on the Naas Bypass and Newbridge Bypass sections of the M7 were previously numbered J7-J11 (now renumbered Junctions 9–13), in the expectation that an M7 motorway would be built along a new alignment.
 Instead, the Naas Road dual-carriageway was upgraded.
 There remain some private accesses and minor exits prior to J9, the beginning of the M7 motorway.

+Junctions 9-30 form part of the motorway section of the N7.